nemanjajojic/package-version.nvim/README.md

 ## The Problem

-Imagine this: you’re in Neovim, and you want to keep an eye on your installed, outdated, abandoned packages, or you wanna quickly update them without having to leave the editor in a single keystroke.
+Imagine this: you’re in Neovim, and you want to keep an eye on your installed, outdated, abandoned packages, or you wanna quickly update, remove or add them without having to leave the editor in a single keystroke.
 Well, now you can!
 With this plugin, you can toggle package versions right inside your main package manager file.